thunderbird/webext-docs/menus.rst

 .. api-section-annotation-hack::

 The different contexts a menu can appear in.
-Specifying 'all' is equivalent to the combination of all other contexts except for 'tab'.
+Specifying ``all`` is equivalent to the combination of all other contexts except for ``tab``.

 .. api-header::
    :label: `string`